RaoulGrn/react-for-a-cause/README.md

 A message will be displayed, conveying gratitude for contacting the NGO and informing the user that a colleague will respond soon.
 The form's input values will be logged as an object in the browser's console, allowing easy access to the submitted information.

+HOW TO RUN: Open project in your favorite editor.
+Run npm install.
+Run npm start.